yakir12/Fromage.jl/README.md

 You'll need a `runs.csv` file and a `calibs.csv` file (both can actually be multiple files spread across multiple directories, following your prefered organisational needs).
 Each row in the `runs.csv` file represents a single run, while each row in the `calibs.csv` file represents a single calibration.
 Both can have as many rows as needed.

 ### Runs
-In the `runs.csv` file you have to include all of the following columns, and no entry may be missing:
+In the `runs.csv` file you have to include both of the following columns, and no entry may be missing:

-1. `file`: the video file name (including its file extension, e.g. `path/video.mp4`).
+1. `file`: the video file name (including its file extension, e.g. `video.mp4`).
 2. `calibration_id`: the unique ID for the calibration that should be used to calibrate this specific run (specified in the `calibs.csv` file).

 The following additional settings have default values: